sal55/langs/mfeatures.md

 ### Augmented Assignments

-These are assigments such:
+These are assigments such as:

     a +:= b

-which means a := a+b.
+which means a := a + b.
 In M, these are only allowed as standalone statements, as their use inside expressions is confusing.

 Such assignments are allowed for +, -, \*, /, iand, ior, ixor, min and max: